hzeller/bant/README.md

 projects.

 Bant helps
-  * Cleaning up BUILD files by adding missing, and removing superflous dependencies (build_cleaner).
+  * Cleaning up BUILD files by adding missing, and removing superflous, dependencies (build_cleaner).
 Outputs `buildozer` script.
   * Extract interesting project information such as the dependency graph, headers provided by which libraries .... (outputs simple tables for